What Is Decadence?

 - What impact does biological lag have on your commodity prices (e.g. how quickly can supply react to price changes)?
 What other characteristics about your commodity—in a production, process, or transportation sense—impact price changes (e.g. how perishable is it, is it costly to transport to market, costly to store, etc.)?

 - What are the major markets for your commodity?
 In other words, who buys it?
 What is made from the commodity (i.e., for vegetables, there might be a fresh, frozen, canned and processing market.)
 Where does most of the production go?

 - Given your research, what is your assessment of the rumors about a supply shortage?

 To support your research and convey a lot of information clearly and concisely you need illustrations (Graphs, Charts, etc.).
 You should include charts describing production (#1 and #2), use (#3), and changes in price for your commodity (#2).

 Only MS Word attachments will be accepted.
 Be sure to document your sources.
 Your report should be roughly 2 pages, NOT including supporting chart and tables.
 Some examples are provided below.
 Please name your file Lastname_FirstInitial_ST3 – for example, my assignment would be Artz_G_ST3.

 Potentially useful websites (you don’t have to use all of them – they are here to help you get started).
-You might start with the USDA Briefing Room for your commodity.
+You might start with the main USDA Data Products page.